-How do you get ordained to perform weddings for your friends and family in Connecticut?
-It's simple, legal and takes just a few minutes!
+How do you get ordained to perform wedding ceremonies for your friends and family in Connecticut?
+Getting ordained is simple, legal, inexpensive and takes just a few minutes!
 Click here to get started.

-Minister ordination for Connecticut includes authorization to legally perform all of life's celebrations, including weddings, baby blessings (baptism), house blessings, re-commitment ceremonies (vow renewal), memorials (funerals), handfasting, and other rites and rituals.
+Minister ordination for Connecticut includes authorization to legally perform all of life's celebrations, including marriage ceremonies (weddings), baby blessings (baptism), house blessings, re-commitment ceremonies (vow renewal), memorials (funerals), handfasting, and other rites and rituals.

-Ordination as a Marriage Officiant and ceremonial minister complies with all Connecticut laws and is valid and accepted throughout the state and everywhere around the world!
+Ordination as a Marriage Officiant and ceremonial minister complies with all state and local laws in Connecticut and is valid and accepted throughout the United States and everywhere around the world!

 The laws in Connecticut make it unnecessary for persons performing marriage ceremonies to file their credentials with any state or local agency, but you must hold a current and valid minister's license to perform such rites; in addition, you must present your credentials to any legal authority and/or the parties to the marriage upon their request.